v7r7/logviewer/README.md

 #### Parameters

 - **`filename`**: The name of the log file to read.
 - **`keyword` (optional)**: A keyword to filter log lines.
+The filter is case insensitive.
 Only lines containing this keyword will be returned.
 If not provided, all lines will be returned.
 - **`n` (optional)**: The number of log lines to retrieve.
 Defaults to 100 if not provided.

 #### Example Request

 ```
-GET /api/log/?filename=mylog.log&keyword=error&n=50
+GET /api/log/?filename=mylog.log&keyword=ERROR&n=50
 ```

 #### Example Response